lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 Consider disabling key expiry to avoid losing connection to your Home Assistant device.
 See [Key expiry][tailscale_info_key_expiry] for more information.

+To allow Home Assistant and other add-ons to access your Tailscale network the add-on also provides a SOCKS5/HTTP proxy.
+The proxy protocol is unauthenticated.
+See [Userspace networking][tailscale_info_userspace_networking] for more information.

 1. Navigate to the [Machines page][tailscale_machines] of the admin console, and find your Home Assistant instance.